Scarlett la Queen: Personal life

 In 2003, in an interview for Argumenty i Fakty, she referred to herself as bisexual.

 On 11 June 2013 in Moscow, she was beaten and robbed.
 She started the day by jogging in Catherine Park.
 At 11:50 AM she went down to the underpass, then she was attacked by two men.
 According to Scarlett, one of the strangers punched her into the face causing her to lose consciousness (later it was discovered her jaw had been fractured).
 And when she woke up, she realized that her phone and iPad were missing.
-Police officers detained two attackers, they were a 21 y.o. and 22 y.o.
-Kyrgyzstans whose goal was to earn money.
+Police officers detained two attackers; they were 21-year-old and 22-year-old Kyrgyzstani nationals whose goal was to earn money.

-On 4 July 2013, on the talk show Let Them Talk, she said she is a Muslim.
+On 4 July 2013, on the talk show Let Them Talk, she stated that she is a Muslim.